Personality Type Explained

 The fourth criterion, Judging – Perceiving, reflects how a person implements the information he or she has processed.
 Judging means that a person organizes all of his life events and, as a rule, sticks to his plans.
 Perceiving means that he or she is inclined to improvise and explore alternative options.

 All possible permutations of preferences in the 4 dichotomies above yield 16 different combinations, or personality types, representing which of the two poles in each of the four dichotomies dominates in a person, thus defining 16 different personality types.
-Each personality type can be assigned a 4 letter acronym of corresponding combination of preferences:
+Each personality type can be assigned a 4 letter acronym of the corresponding combination of preferences:

 The first letter in the personality type acronym corresponds to the first letter of the preference of general attitude - “E” for extraversion and “I” for introversion.